Continual learning-based probabilistic slow feature analysis for multimode dynamic process monitoring: Introduction

-The contributions are summarized as follows: \begin{enumerate}[a)] \item Continual learning based PSFA is firstly investigated for multimode dynamic processes, where the mode is identified by the monitoring statistic and expert experience. \item The previously learned knowledge is retained while consolidating new information, which may aid the learning of future relevant modes.
-Thus, PSFA-EWC furnishes the forward and backward transfer ability. \item Within the probabilistic framework, PSFA-EWC could provide excellent interpretability, and can deal with missing data, measurement noise and uncertainty. \end{enumerate}
+The contributions are summarized as follows: \begin{enumerate}[a)] \item PSFA with continual learning ability is firstly investigated for multimode nonstationary processes, where the mode is identified by the statistics and limited prior knowledge.
+PSFA--EWC provides excellent interpretability, and deals with missing data, measurement noise and uncertainty. \item The new information is extracted while consolidating the previously learned knowledge, which may aid the learning of future relevant modes and beneficial to monitoring the learned modes.
+Thus, PSFA--EWC furnishes the forward and backward transfer ability.